 Written policy and procedure shall govern inmate access to a public telephone and shall provide for the following:

 (3) The Sheriff/facility administrator shall ensure that a procedure is developed to notify the inmates of the monitoring of inmate telephones.
-This procedure shall be posted next to all inmate telephones.
+A notice shall be posted next to all inmate telephones indicating that all calls may be monitored and recorded, or a recorded announcement over the telephone that states the same, prior to a telephone call being made.

 950.01: Visiting Plan